rach7777/monax-may/content/platform/index.md

 With that in mind, our goal now is to build and define a service that, when started, links up to the existing chain and any other services that are required for the application to run smoothly.
 Once your service is built (write a bunch of code, basically), all it needs is a service definition file (`eris services make`; see the specification [here](/docs/documentation/cli/latest/services_specification/) which simplifies the `docker run` process.
 This of course assumes you've written a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and made a [docker image](https://docs.docker.com/engine/userguide/containers/dockerimages/).

-See the [toadserver service making tutorial](/docs/documentation/cli/latest/examples/how_to_make_a_service/) for more information on this process.
+See the [service making tutorial](/docs/documentation/cli/latest/examples/how_to_make_a_service/) for more information on this process.

 The last tricky part, now that we have a defined service, is to deploy it to the cloud with >1 node/validator.
 Here again, docker shines, this time as a machine.

-The `eris` tool has a global flag `--machine` which can be used to specify another docker daemon (on any number of other hosts) upon which to execute a command.
-Note: these docker machines will have been pre-created using your choice of cloud provider.
+The `eris` tool has a global flag `--machine` which can be used to specify another docker engine (on any number of other hosts which you can connect to) upon which to execute a command.
+Note: these docker machines will have been pre-created using your choice of public or private cloud provider.
 See our [docker-machine tutorial](/docs/documentation/cli/latest/examples/using_docker_machine_with_eris/) and our [getting started with cloud machines](/docs/documentation/cli/latest/examples/getting_started_with_cloud_instances/) for more information.

-The beauty of this feature is that the files needed for these deployments need only be on the host, and, of course, you only need to install `eris` once.
+The beauty of this feature is that the files needed for these deployments need only be on the the machines where your adminstrators and developers are working, and, of course, you only need to install `eris` once.

 # Get Started!